CPSC-1517/Take-Home-Exercises-Jan-2025/Exercise3/README.md

 Also ensure that the menu navigation has the following items.

 - A link to the home page (`Home`) with the text "Home"
-- A link to the weight scale page (`/WeightScale`) with an appropriate text
+- A link to the data entry weight scale page (`/WeightScale`) with an appropriate text
 - A link to the weight report page (`/WeightReport`) with an appropriate text
 - A link to the privacy page (`/Privacy`) with the text "Privacy"
   - include any Credit and attributions for images that are used and you did not create